Sue Grey (lawyer)

 Susan Jane Grey is a political figure, conspiracy theorist, and environmental lawyer in Nelson, New Zealand.
-She is the co-leader of the NZ Outdoors & Freedom Party and of Freedoms NZ.
+She is the leader of the NZ Outdoors & Freedom Party and of Freedoms NZ.
 She is known for promoting medicinal cannabis rights and opposing COVID-19 vaccination, 5G technology, and the use of 1080, frequently sharing misinformation on social media about the effectiveness of COVID vaccination.

 Education and early career

 Grey has law and science degrees, the latter majoring in microbiology and biochemistry.
 She also holds a Royal Society of Health Diploma.

 Grey was admitted to the bar in Auckland on 1 October 1990.
 After being a partner in MS Sullivan and Associates, she became a self-employed lawyer based in Nelson.

 Career

 In a 2003 investigation by the Ministry of Fisheries into corruption in the scampi industry, Grey was appearing before the select committee representing fisheries company Barine Development.
 Grey began a relationship with Green Party MP Ian Ewen-Street, a member of the select committee, who at that time was separated from his wife.
 Both Grey and Ewen-Street were obliged to step down from the investigation; ACT leader Richard Prebble claimed that by having an affair they had "made a mockery of the enquiry".
 The couple had a child named Ysabella together, but later split.

 In 2008, Grey represented a group of wool growers in a High Court case against the Wool Board, known as the Saxmere Case.
 After losing the case on appeal, it was revealed that the Wool Board's counsel was joint owner of a racehorse stud with one of the three judges.
 Grey argued in the Supreme Court that because of this conflict of interest the judge should have excused himself from the case, or disclosed the relationship in open court.
 The case grew to involve Attorney-General Michael Cullen, by which time Grey was working as a lawyer for the Department of Conservation.
 The Director-General of the department, Al Morrison, claimed her role in the Saxmere Case was in conflict with her work for DOC and fired her.
 In 2010 Justice Bill Wilson resigned over his part in the affair.